akuma-your-death/smart-dashboard/README.md

 + works automaticly for linux
 + i'll try to make it also for termux automaticly

-upcomming features for 0.1.3 update:
+0.1.3 updates (2022-26-10):
 + update for checking if gateway isnt right(still not 100%)
-+ maybe works automaticly working for linux
++ fixed nmap bugs(i didnt noticed these bugs thats why i patched them so lately)
++ working nice on linux but you have to run manuelly dashoabord.py then nmap.py and then server.py on different terminals

 0.1.2 updates (2022-24-10):
 + tells you if gateway isnt right